hl7-be/childrecord/input/pagecontent/index.md

-# Child Record (KindRapport) Implementation Guide
+# Child Report (KindRapport) Implementation Guide

 **Scope:**
-This guide defines a FHIR-based Child Record ("KindRapport"), a structured medical report summarizing key aspects of a child's health and care journey.
+This guide defines a FHIR-based Child Report ("KindRapport"), a structured medical report summarizing key aspects of a child's health and care journey.
 It serves as a shared reference for healthcare professionals—such as general practitioners, pediatricians, school doctors, and child health services—working together to support the health and development of children.

 The KindRapport is based on the **FHIR Document** paradigm: a bundled, versioned, and signed snapshot of health information at a point in time.
 This document includes a **Composition** resource as the index and entry point, and is composed of several clinical resources representing :